 Vesicular stomatitis virus (VSV) is an enveloped, negative-stranded RNA virus that infects a wide range of animals and less frequently humans, causing mild flu-like symptoms.
 Its simple structure and its ability to grow in most mammalian cell types has made VSV a valuable tool to study virus entry, replication, and assembly.
 The glycoprotein of VSV (VSV-G), which binds to the LDL-receptor (low-density lipoprotein receptor), is responsible for the attachment and entry of VSV into a susceptible host cell.
 Recombinant VSV in which the glycoprotein was deleted (VSV Delta G) can accept viral envelop proteins from a variety of other viruses, allowing to generate pseudotypes that represent robust models to screen for neutralizing antibodies and other inhibitors of virus entry.
 The pseudoviruses can be engineered to transduce a reporter gene such as Firefly Luciferase or a fluorescent protein, so that viral entry can be monitored using luminescence or fluorescence.

-The Spike (B.1.617.2 Variant) (SARS-CoV-2) Pseudotyped VSV Delta G (Luciferase Reporter) virus contains B.1.617.2 variant SARS-CoV-2 Spike instead of VSV-G, which allows the pseudovirus to bind to ACE2-expressing cells.
+The Spike (BA.2 Variant) (SARS-CoV-2) Pseudotyped VSV Delta G (Luciferase Reporter) virus contains BA.2 variant SARS-CoV-2 Spike instead of VSV-G, and like SARS-CoV-2 it binds to ACE2-expressing cells.

 Application